-It is the Sunday before All Saints Day.
-If you celebrate All Saints Day on Sunday, go to Year A - All Saints Day for ideas for the Day and for the All Saints texts.
+This year All Saints Day falls on Saturday November 1.
+If you celebrate All Saints Day on Sunday November 2, go to Year A - All Saints Day (2014) for ideas based on the All Saints texts.
 There are also All Saints ideas based on this day’s texts in this post.

-This lection omits the part of the story that is of most interest to children- carrying 12 rocks from the middle of the dried river bed to make a pile that children could ask their parents about in the years to come.
-So, I would add Joshua 4:1-7 to the reading (FYI it appears nowhere in the RCL).
+This lection omits the part of the story that is of most interest to children - carrying 12 rocks from the middle of the dried river bed to make a pile that children could ask their parents about in the years to come.
+So, I would add Joshua 4:1-7 to the reading (FYI it appears nowhere in the NRSV).
 There are two ways to prepare worshipers to pay attention to the text.

 Psalm 107:1-7, 33-37